-2.8 Committees
+2.7 Committees

-The Company recognises the importance of establishing audit, remuneration and nomination committees as good corporate governance in circumstances where appropriate for the size, nature and complexity of the Company.
+The Company recognises the important of establishing audit, remuneration and nomination committees as good corporate governance in circumstances where appropriate for the size, nature and complexity of the Company.

-However, considering the size of the Company, the fact that the Company does not have any employees (remunerated by the Company) and has no current intention to remunerate its directors or Executives, the Company does not have a purpose for, and will not establish, a remuneration committee and the Board will be responsible for the nomination of new Directors and Executives.
+However, considering the size of the Company and the fact that the Company does not have any intention to remunerate its directors, the Company does not have a purpose for, and will not establish, a remuneration committee and the Board will be responsible for the nomination of new Directors and Executives.

 The Company has established an audit and risk committee.
-The operations of that committee are governed by the Audit and Risk Committee Charter (see Section 7).
+The operations of that committee are governed by the Audit and Risk Committee Charter (see section 7).

 The Company has established an investment committee.
-The operations of that committee are governed by the Investment Committee Charter (see Section 9).
+The operations of that committee are governed by the Investment Committee Charter (see section 9).

 The Board may establish additional committees to assist it in carrying out its functions from time to time.
-At that time the Board will adopt a policy or charter for such committees in accordance with the ASX Recommendations and industry best practices.
+At that time the Board will adopt a policy or charter for such committees in accordance with ASX Recommendations and industry best practices.